Abdeljalil-Bouchfar/CPP-Modules/README.md

 - **[reinterpret_cast](https://en.cppreference.com/w/cpp/language/reinterpret_cast)**

-    In C++, `reinterpret_cast` is a casting operator that allows you to convert between incompatible types,such as between pointers to unrelated classes, or between pointers and integers.
+    `Reinterpret_cast` is a casting operator that allows you to convert between incompatible types,such as between pointers to unrelated classes, or between pointers and integers.
 It is a compile-timeoperator that performs no runtime checks, so it is relatively fast and efficient, but it can bedangerous if used incorrectly.

     `reinterpret_cast` is used to perform low-level conversions that cannot be done using other castingoperators, such as `static_cast` or `dynamic_cast`.
 It does not perform any type of checking, so it isup to the programmer to ensure that the conversion is safe and valid.